carolinestefani/ETosis-and-death-automated-pipeline/README.md

 # ETosis-and-death-automated-pipeline

 # Description
-This is an semi-automated pipeline to quantify simultaneously the percentage of cells undergoing ETosis and cell death.
+This is a semi-automated pipeline to quantify simultaneously the percentage of cells undergoing ETosis and cell death.

 # Publication
 Ctenophore immune cells produce chromatin traps in response to pathogens and NADPH-independent stimulus